 So, far from a sign of a sick and ailing breed, the information on this website is an expression of the dedication and hard work of breeders as they work to make these relatively rare health issues even less frequent in our beloved breed.
 Another way to see the dedication Borzoi breeders have to the improvement of breed health is the number of Borzoi who have undergone health testing listed on the OFA website (www.offa.org).
 Borzoi are a relatively rare breed yet you will find many, many Borzoi who have been tested for health issues.
 The number of Borzoi tested who have undergone various OFA screening tests rivals those of far more populous breeds.
 These screening tests are expensive, especially when one realizes that most of the tests must be repeated over the lifetime of the dog.
 Breeders use the information gained from the screening tests, researching pedigrees and information shared from pet owners and with each other in order to reduce the risk of producing Borzoi puppies who will develop health problems over the course of their lifetime.

 How can you help support the health of Borzoi into the future?
-First, you can donate money either to the Canine Health Foundation BCOA Donor Advised Fund, directly to BCOA Health or by purchasing one of the beautiful Borzoi Health Fund Calendars.
+First, you can donate money either to the Canine Health Foundation BCOA Donor Advised Fund, directly to BCOA Health or by purchasing one of the beautiful Borzoi Health Fund Calendars or any of the items with it.
 Your donations will be used to support research, and provide low-cost screening tests.
 Second, share information.
 Information can be shared by participating in OFA screening clinics and requesting the information be placed into the open database.
 Without any cost to you, information about your Borzoi's health can be shared through the OFA Borzoi Health Survey.
 This survey has been considered by OFA as the Gold Standard for their breed-specific health surveys.
 Further, information must be shared with your Borzoi's breeder so that he or she can make informed decisions in the future.
 You can also participate in Borzoi-related research whenever possible.
 Also, if you utilize the BCOA Holter Rental Program, you will appreciate significant savings if you share the Holter report with BCOA Health and provide updates on your participating dog's future heart health.

 We all value the overall great health enjoyed by Borzoi.
 It is only with your help and support that we can ensure that the Borzoi of the future continues to remain one of great health and vitality.